On this page you will find information about how to request a journal article (or book chapter) from UKHSA KLS using the document supply service.

 Document supply service

-UKHSA KLS provide a service for providing UKHSA staff with the full text of journal articles and book chapters for work purposes that are not available to you via our own collection.
+UKHSA KLS provide UKHSA staff with the full text of journal articles and book chapters for work purposes that are not available to you via our own collection.

 We will always try to obtain items freely for you via reciprocal interlibrary loan arrangements in our networks.
 In circumstances where it is not possible to obtain the article or document you require without incurring a charge, UKHSA KLS will usually supply the document to you freely but alert you to the cost we have incurred.